ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/ydb/tablets-moved.md

 1. Click **Settings**.

-1. To reduce the chances of balancing, increase the following Hive balancer thresholds:
+1. To reduce the likelihood of overly frequent balancing, increase the following Hive balancer thresholds:

     #|
     || Parameter | Description | Default value ||